 Upcountry.
 In this capacity Josiah facilitated a meeting each month with educational speakers, two annual banquets, and a variety of action projects.
 He also organized multiple bus trips to Columbia to assist citizens in meeting and influencing their representatives.

-> community self-sufficiency, and love for our neighbors.
+community self-sufficiency, and love for our neighbors.
 When we depend on God and each other we don't have to depend on big government.
-These themes figured prominently in President Trump's State of the Union address this year.
+These themes figured prominently in President Trump's State of the Union address in 2018.
 One example of this "real America" as President Trump explained is the "Cajun Navy" in Louisiana and Texas that volunteered to rescue victims of Hurricane Harvey.
 The Virtue Solution Project aims to replicate this volunteer spirit across America, putting into practice the values the Founders told us would preserve liberty.

-> Josiah sees the vision of America's Founders as the right course for our country.
+Josiah sees the vision of America's Founders as the right course for our country.
 This vision requires limits on government.
 As your state representative, Josiah aims to utilize the Tenth Amendment to limit rising Federal overreach of its rightful constitutional powers.

 Josiah is a member of Mountain View Baptist Church, north of Cowpens, SC.
 Look for the big red cross on I-85!